 Be sure to read this entire page before purchasing paint or beginning painting.

 - Moisture cycling is a main reason for paint failure on wood.
-Since Palight absorbs no moisture paints last longer on Palight than wood (usually 3 to 4 times).
+Because Palight absorbs no moisture, paints last longer on Palight than on wood (usually 3 to 4 times).

 - Because Palight Trimboard does not absorb moisture, paint can take as long as 30 days to fully cure, depending on outdoor temperatures and humidity.

 - Palram is not liable for paint used on Palight Trimboard and/or the results of its use